 CEPH accreditation sets the benchmark by which all accredited schools of public health strive to “enhance health in human populations through organized community effort.”
 Accreditation assures our constituents that we have rigorously and systematically planned and evaluated the quality and content of our instruction, research and service programs, and activities and have met the high standards of our profession.
 This self-study process is one part of our ongoing effort to continually improve our programs to meet the needs of our students, public health partners, and citizens of the Commonwealth of Massachusetts.

-Copies of the self-study report and CEPH's final review for accreditation report are available in the links below.
+Copies of our 2014 self-study report and CEPH's final review for accreditation report are available in the links below.